dev-bio/adv_apply/README.md

 # Advanced Apply
 Using template metaprogramming to 'magically' and ergonomically destructure pairs / tuples at compile time without any performance penalty.
 The operations are usually [inlined](https://godbolt.org/z/46GYsaGz4) on the first optimization pass.
 The order of the lambda parameters doesn't matter, only in the case where you retrieve items of the same type.
-When retrieving items of the same type they will be retrieved in the order they are defined in the pair / tuple.
+When retrieving items of the same type, they will be retrieved in the order they are defined in the pair / tuple.

 This was an experiment to explore the type system of C++ and its capabilities.